http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 changes of the earlier governments in Afghanistan, was dictated by the

-interests of Unocal and the Centgas consortium; the result was war.
+interests of UNOCAL and the Centgas consortium; the result was war.

 9. Testimony of RAWA Revolutionary Association of Afghan